-• With Every Heartbeat is Life (WEHL) Program
+With Every Heartbeat is Life (WEHL) Program

-The WEHL Program educates our residents on the importance of cardiovascular disease awareness, making healthy food selections, and the importance of physical activity.
-The WEHL Program strongly believes in the "each one, teach one" method.
-This means sharing what you learn with others.
-This method is used to extend awareness as much as possible to Public Housing Communities to promote better health choices in hopes of developing healthy communities.
+The WEHL Program educates our residents on the importance of cardiovascular disease awareness, making healthy food selections, and physical activity.
+The WEHL Program strongly believes in the "each one, teach one" method, which means sharing what you learn with others.
+This method extends awareness as much as possible to public housing communities to promote better health choices and develop healthy communities.